How I Made My Snake Plant Bloom

 Many people—both beginner plant parents and seasoned gardeners—grow snake plants, but only a smattering have ever seen one bloom.
 Snake plant flowers are quite rare, but it is possible to get yours to bloom with the right care regimen.
 My snake plant blooms every year.
 You must wonder what exhausting series of weird machinations I engage in to produce such a year-after-year, mind-blowing spectacle.
 Well, the secret is that it's actually rather simple, with just a few easy steps to follow.

 Step 1.
-After overwintering my snake plant indoors (it’s semi-tropical and won’t take freezing temps), I move it outdoors to a partly sunny location outdoors after our last spring frost.
-This takes about 15 seconds.
+After overwintering my snake plant indoors, I move it to a partly sunny location outdoors after our last spring frost.

 Step 2.
-I feed it twice during the summer with Miracle-Gro.
-This takes about 30 seconds.
+I feed it twice during the summer with Miracle-Gro and let it get plenty of sunlight.

 Step 5.
-Take your snake plant back inside before your first autumn frost.
-This takes about 15 seconds.
-Repeat steps 1 through 5.
+I take my snake plant back inside before the first autumn frost.